 Reduces the Risks Associated with Extended Sitting - Studies have shown that sitting (and even standing) for prolonged periods of time is a risk factor for health.
 For those who work at stationary workstations, a desk that gives the user the option to sit and stand throughout the day will help break up those prolonged periods of unhealthy stationary work.
 The DeskRite 100 Sit-Stand Platform allows the user to adjust the height of the workstation to accommodate both sitting and standing positions whenever desired.

 Effortless Height Adjustment - The DeskRite 100 offers 40 keyboard height settings ranging from 0.6 - 15.6" above the mounting surface.
-The Adjustable Tension feature lets users fine tune the lifting capacity to minimize the effort required when moving from sitting to standing.
-The large number of height settings (40) enables users to precisely adjust the height of the worksurface to the optimal height for the desired workstation configuration (sitting, standing, or anything in-between).
+The Adjustable Tension feature lets individuals fine tune the lifting capacity to minimize the effort required when moving from sitting to standing.
+The large number of height settings (40) means precise worksurface height adjustments can be made to find the most suitable height for the desired workstation configuration (sitting, standing, or anything in-between).

 Reduces the Risks Associated with Overreaching - The DeskRite 100 features a large 35" x 24" working area with plenty of real estate for up to two monitors and other office devices such as calculators, phones, and tablets.
 Learn More About the Comfort Zone.